Two alumni members of Governing Council will be elected by the College of Electors on February 23, 2021.

 - Have an interest in shaping and guiding the changing student experience including promoting student success and wellness.

-The 2021 Alumni Governor application package (including guideline) is now available.
+The 2021 Alumni Governor application package (including guideline) is no longer available.

 Please note, the deadline to submit a complete application package is Thursday, December 17, 2020 by 5:00 p.m.